daveray/dorothy/README.md

     [:start {:shape :Mdiamond}]
     ; => start [shape=Mdiamond];

+Dorothy will correctly escape and quote node-ids as required by dot.

 ### Edge Statement
 An *edge statement* defines an edge in the graph.
 It is expressed as a vector with two or more node-ids followed optional attribute map: